Employment of Researchers

 University academic staff carries out scientific research and participates in educating the undergraduates and the he university determines the scope for each of these activities.

 The employment contract for an academic position is concluded by the rector of the HEI for the period of election - 6 years.
 A person may be elected to only one academic position and only in one HEI.
-A person elected to such position may perform academic work in another institution of higher education or college in the position of visiting professor, visiting docent or visiting lecturer.
-A person elected to such position may be at the same time elected also to the position of a senior researcher or researcher.
+A person elected to such a position may perform academic work in another institution of higher education or college in the position of visiting professor, visiting docent or visiting lecturer.
+A person elected to such a position may be at the same time elected also to the position of a senior researcher or researcher.

 The academic staff of the HEI receives annual paid 8 week leave and every 6 years - paid 6 month academic leave for scientific research or carrying out scientific work outside their place of work.
-Academic staff is entitled to receive a single, paid 3 month study leave for the preparation of doctoral thesis.
+Academic staff is entitled to receive a single, paid 3 month study leave for the preparation of a doctoral thesis.

 The open competitions is announced by publishing an announcement in the official newspaper “Latvijas Vēstnesis”.

 The RI have the following academic positions:

 - senior researcher (persons with a doctoral degree);